Avoid a DMCA Notice

 - Adhere to the Cyber Security Pledge when it comes to monitoring bandwidth usage, not sharing copyrighted material and physically secure your computer.

-For more information on File Sharing, and on FQA: file sharing, please visit the Computing Services Security Documentation page on File Sharing.
+For more information on File Sharing, please visit the Computing Services Security Documentation page on File Sharing.